The Dilemma of a Repairman

 Thus, consumer electronics break easily, while industrial and military and industrial electronics last half a century due to the lack of motivation for frequent upgrades.
 This unsustainable profit driven cycle leads to a weaker consumer society and a stronger military-industrial complex.

 While people may not be getting better, TV technology is definitely evolving.
-With each new model, TVs became thinner and cheaper in screen size and resolution, which excited the possibilities of the human eye.
+With each new model, TVs became thinner and cheaper in screen size and resolution, which exceeded the possibilities of the human eye.
 This constant development of technology makes it difficult for consumers to keep up with the latest trends and has also created a situation where older TVs become obsolete quickly.

 I realised that this constant cycle of innovation and obsolescence exacerbated the growing problem of e-waste as more and more electronics were thrown away as they became obsolete.
 It made me question the true value of our ever-evolving technology and whether it's worth the environmental impact.